maubanel/UE5-CPP-Overview/selection/README.md

 ##### `Step 7.`\|`CPPOVR`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 We now have a potential bug with this logic.
 What is I and W are the same value?
 Then it is not larger nor smaller.
-Make them the same and run the program.<br><br>You will notice that it fails the first `if` as `I` is not less than `W` so it runs the `else`.
+Make them the same and run the program.

+You will notice that it fails the first `if` as `I` is not less than `W` so it runs the `else`.
 The problem is that it runs fine but it is still a run-time error or bug.
 We run the game and it is not correct.
-The program behaves correctly but what we are printing to the stream is incorrect (a bug!).
+The program behaves correctly but what we are printing to the stream is factually incorrect (a bug!).

 ![logic error](images/logicError.png)